Oregon Educational Attainment Data

 Known as the “40-40-20”, this goal established a clear target against which to gauge the state’s educational progress.
 Learn more about Oregon's state goals for higher education here.

 Information on Oregon's progress toward this goal is featured below.
-This data above applies to all working age adults age 25 to 64.
-Additional data will be shared in the future on the progress specific to young Oregonians.
+This data applies to Oregon young adults age 25 to 34.

 Educational Attainment Disparities